seewoo5/seewoo5.github.io/_posts/2026-09-12-openai-sphere-packing-digest-part2.md

 | Factor $b(a)$ in the negative weight $w_s$ | $1-2\varepsilon(1+a)$ | $1-10\varepsilon(1+a)$ (`shortMargin`) |
 | Residue cutoff $N$ | $\lceil\log\lambda\rceil$ | $\lceil20\log\lambda\rceil$ (`saddleSmallResidueTruncation`) |

-Note that there is an another pdf on OpenAI's website, called [`reasoning-walkthroughts.pdf`](https://cdn.openai.com/pdf/reasoning-walkthroughs.pdf), which is a summarized version of the original report.
+Note that there is another PDF on OpenAI's website, called [`reasoning-walkthroughs.pdf`](https://cdn.openai.com/pdf/reasoning-walkthroughs.pdf), which is a summarized version of the original report.
-Interestingly, the parameter choice of this second pdf is the same as Lean's, but different from the original report!
+Interestingly, the parameter choices in this second PDF are the same as Lean's, but different from those in the original report!

 <p align="center">
 <img src="/assets/images/openai-cohn-elkies-param1.png">
-<figcaption align="center">Parameter choices in the `ten-proofs-oai.pdf`.</figcaption>
+<figcaption align="center">Parameter choices in `ten-proofs-oai.pdf`.</figcaption>
 </p>

 <p align="center">
 <img src="/assets/images/openai-cohn-elkies-param2.png">
-<figcaption align="center">Parameter choices in the `reasoning-walkthroughs.pdf`.</figcaption>
+<figcaption align="center">Parameter choices in `reasoning-walkthroughs.pdf`.</figcaption>
 </p>

-I have no idea how these pdfs are written, but obviously, the difference suggests that they are not written by humans.
+I have no idea how these PDFs were written, but obviously, the difference suggests that they were not written by humans.
-Fortunately, the choice is not important for the final result, and the original choice is also valid - see the later section on reformalization.
+Fortunately, the choice is not important for the final result, and the original choice is also valid—see the later section on reformalization.

-The next three definitions are exactly the perturbed Gamma factor $E_\lambda(t) := E_\lambda^G(T) \exp(\lambda h(t/\lambda))$ and the Mellin transforms $X_+$, $X_-$.
+The next three definitions give exactly the perturbed Gamma factor $E_\lambda(t) := E_\lambda^G(T) \exp(\lambda h(t/\lambda))$ and the Mellin transforms $X_+$, $X_-$.

 ```lean
 -- Eλ(t) = π^(it/2) Γ((λ − it)/2) exp(λh(t/λ)).